Rukeanu/SQL-8/README.md

-# Day 08 - Piscine SQL
+# Day 08 — SQL Bootcamp

 ## _Isolation is one of ACID properties_